Media Overrides

 Incorrect:

-HyperSpin is case-sensitive and requires exact matches.
+HyperSpin is case-sensitive and requires exact matches for game media.

 Advanced Override Techniques